Wavefront Reconstruction for Fractional Lateral Shear Measurements using Weighted Integer Shear Averages: Conclusion

 \section{Conclusion}

 Wavefront reconstruction in lateral shearing interferometry is often hindered by the practical difficulty of realizing shears that are integer multiples of the detector sampling interval.
 Conventional methods that approximate fractional shears by the nearest integer introduce systematic reconstruction errors, which can become significant in precision applications.
 In this work, we proposed a weighted integer shear averaging method that systematically reduces these errors by combining reconstructions from multiple nearby integer shears with analytically chosen weights.
 Theoretical error analysis demonstrated that two-shear averaging cancels first-order error terms, while three-shear averaging further suppresses second-order contributions.
 Numerical simulations confirmed these predictions, showing that the proposed method achieves substantially lower RMS error than conventional single-shear reconstruction.
 The approach is computationally efficient, requires no changes to existing shear interferometer hardware, and can be naturally extended to two-dimensional cases by cooperating with the other method to solve the piston term problem.
 Overall, the results indicate that weighted integer shear averaging provides a practical and accurate strategy for wavefront reconstruction under fractional shear conditions.
+It should be emphasized that the proposed method operates purely at the reconstruction level and is independent of specific optical configurations.
+The dominant contribution of this study lies in the closed-form theoretical error analysis and analytical derivation of optimal weights.
+Including experimental validation would require system-specific calibration, fringe processing, and noise modeling, which would broaden the scope of the present paper and obscure the central theoretical contribution.
+Experimental verification is, therefore, left as a topic for future work.